 Quick answer

 If you want the closest overall replacement for PANICORE, start with Lethal Company.
 If you want a deeper and longer-running version of the same co-op fear, go to Phasmophobia.
 If you want the panic with more visible physical chaos, R.E.P.O. is the best next branch.
+If you want the same co-op storytelling with less punishment, pivot to Content Warning.

 What people usually mean by “games like PANICORE”